 Alaska has opportunities, and challenges you won't find elsewhere.
 It is important to be an educated job candidate if you are going to find a good match for both your professional skills and interests, and your personal lifestyle requirements.

-The ATP Job Bank system allows you to not only put your resume information in a detailed profile, but also specify very clearly what sort of job you are looking for, and what kind of experience you are seeking.
+The ATP Applitrack Job Bank system allows you to not only put your resume information in a detailed profile, and upload supporting documents, such as letters of introduction, or statements about what sort of living and working arrangement you are seeking.
 You may wonder why this is important...well, read on!

 In addition to this general overview page, we strongly encourage you to use the resources on this website to research in more detail the school districts, and village locations around the state before applying for a position.
 There are wide differences in settings, so do your homework!